clixwise/tryton-by-example/README.md

 The presentation comes in two TRYTON-compliant versions : 5.8 and 6.0 (see branches)
 Version 6.0 of the presentation improves on 5.8.
-So refer to it even when you are running TRYTON 5.8 since the presentation addresses basic aspects of the system.
+So refer to it even when running TRYTON 5.8 since the presentation addresses basic aspects of the system.